-Forced labour and child labour exists as a general country risk within Mexico where we operate.
-Modern slavery occurs worldwide unfortunately, in virtually every country.
-The 2023 Global Slavery Index3 reveals that approximately 50 million people worldwide were living in modern slavery in 2021, with an estimated 6.6 in every thousand people in Mexico living in modern slavery.
-All three of our producing mines are in Mexico.
-As such, there are parts of our business and supply chains in which these modern slavery risks are present.
+Forced labour and child labour exists as a general country risk within Mexico.
+Unfortunately, modern slavery occurs worldwide, in virtually every country.
+The 2023 Global Slavery Index reveals that approximately 50 million people worldwide were living in modern slavery in 2021, with an estimated 6.6 in every thousand people in Mexico living in modern slavery.
+As all four of our producing mines are in Mexico, there are parts of our business and supply chains in which these modern slavery risks are present.